forestgrape/coronavirus/5_epidemiological/spread_analyses.md

   * High number of cases: in the Lombardy (starting point and discovered late, many residential blocks, history of air pollution), central Spain (quite high altitude, dense living conditions), Belgium, UK (obesity rate quite high, residential blocks)
 * Summer and Autumn 2020:
   * Focus on droplet prevention, Masks usage becomes common.
   * A wave with the linage 20A.EU1 starts on the iberian peninsula (Spain and Portugal).
 [Hodcroft et al](#summary-hodcroft) show that the lineage 20A.EU1 was first primarily sequenced in Spain and later in many parts of Europe.
 Before Spain was hit by this wave, there was an excess in deaths in Portugal, which could be due to Covid [to clarify and link statistics].
-So the wave likely started in ACs rooms in Portugal moved to Spain and in late summer to France.
+So the wave probably started in ACs rooms in Portugal moved to Spain and in late summer to France and UK.
+Next the wave hit Switzerland, Belgium and Netherlands.
   * [in work] In late summer and early autumn cases increased at low level in central Europe and Great Britain but overall stayed low until climate got cooler.
 In october when temperatures fell and in the population centers the heating season started, cases sharply increased.
 * Winter 2020 [in work]